ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semi-deterministic fields, or essentially computing, I _don't have a good framework yet_.
 I think about it occasionally from time to time.
 Maybe I should interview my CS/SWE/quant dev friends for inspiration.

 George Hotz mentioned (below) has core paradigm for understanding anything is _Input → system (computation) → output_.
 Can we use this?
 Well, it might be possible to think about it as a graph in a left-to-right fashion, where inputs/outputs are edges and systems are nodes.
 The x-axis is time.
-On the y-axis, we can divde lower to different layers of abstraction in _memory_.
+On the y-axis, we can divide lower to different layers of abstraction in _memory_.
+There are two ways of expanding the graph, either on the current level or taking it down a level(s) of abstraction.
+To expand it on the current level, you fill in what happens in the system, which turns out to be more systems, in a recursive fashion.

 <blockquote>